 Press [8] to select a category and display the first event.
-Press [8] again for each subsequent event.
+Press [8] again for the next previous event.

-Shows burglary alarm occurred in zone 3 (CO3) of partition 1 (P1), at 12:02AM on January 1.
+Shows burglary alarm occurred in zone 3 (C03) of partition 1 (P1), at 12:02AM on January 1.

-After the last event has been displayed, the END OF EVENT LOG message appears for a few seconds. then the system displays automatically the RECENT/COMPLETE mode select screen again (see step 2).
+After the last event has been displayed, the END OF EVENT LOG message appears for a few seconds, then the system automatically displays the RECENT/COMPLETE mode select screen again (see step 2).